andydunstall/fuddle/README.md

 ---

-Fuddle is a service to manage your cluster.

 # What is Fuddle?
 Fuddle is a service registry that can be used for client side service discovery and cluster observability.